 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-This recipe even has Low Carb and GAPS diet variations, just by switching the little bit of sweetener in the recipe.
+This recipe even has Low Carb and GAPS diet variations.

 Our family’s been eating a lot more oatmeal lately, which is how I came to need a new dairy-free milk.
 A lot of my other favorite dairy-free milks (Avocado and Macadamia) aren’t practical for our current diet, so I got to thinking … Has anyone created a bean milk?
 I asked myself, Is that weird?
 And, Will it taste good?

 Unexpectedly, I couldn’t find a recipe for the kind of bean milk I had in mind.
 This surprised me!
 I mean, after all, soy milk’s been around for forever; why not make milk from beans that are less estrogenic?
 (Let’s face it: soy milk can cause major hormone imbalances and isn’t a good choice for a lot of people.)